Robert le diable

-Robert le diable (Robert the Devil) is an opera in five acts composed by Giacomo Meyerbeer between 1827 and 1831, to a libretto written by Eugène Scribe and Germain Delavigne.
+Robert le diable (Robert the Devil) is an opera in five acts composed by Giacomo Meyerbeer between 1827 and 1831, to a libretto written in French by Eugène Scribe and Germain Delavigne.
 Robert le diable is regarded as one of the first grand operas at the Paris Opéra.
 It has only a superficial connection to the medieval legend of Robert the Devil.

 The opera was immediately successful from its first night on 21 November 1831 at the Opéra; the dramatic music, harmony and orchestration, its melodramatic plot, its star singers and its sensational stage effects compelled Frédéric Chopin, who was in the audience, to say, "If ever magnificence was seen in the theatre, I doubt that it reached the level of splendour shown in Robert...It is a masterpiece...Meyerbeer has made himself immortal".
-Robert initiated the European fame of its composer, consolidated the fame of its librettist, Scribe, and launched the reputation of the new director of the Opéra, Louis-Désiré Véron, as a purveyor of a new genre of opera.
+Robert initiated the European fame of its composer, consolidated the fame of its librettist Scribe, and launched the reputation of the new director of the Opéra, Louis-Désiré Véron, as a purveyor of a new genre of opera.
 It also had influence on development of the ballet, and was frequently mentioned and discussed in contemporary French literature.

 Robert continued as a favourite in opera houses all over the world throughout the nineteenth century.
 After a period of neglect, it began to be revived towards the end of the twentieth century.